 Sevylor Coleman Colorado 2-Person Fishing Kayak

-It has all the bells and whistle needed for a complete fishing experience, with rod holders, paddle holders, and a fitting for an optional trolling motor.
+It has all the bells and whistles needed for a complete fishing experience, with rod holders, paddle holders, and fitting for an optional trolling motor.
 Easy to transport.
 Easy to inflate, easy to carry, and easy to fish from.
-What more could you ask for at a bargain price.
+What more could you ask for at a bargain price?

 Sun Dolphin 12-Foot Sit-on top Kayak – Bali SS